tjptak58/DREU-Summer-2023/index.md

 ## About Me

 My name is Tyler "TJ" Ptak and I'm a junior studying computer science at Purdue University.
 I'm also considering getting a concentration in music technology.
+I'm interested in all intersection between music and computer science especially audio effects and digital signal processing applications.
 Email: tylerptak@gmail.com

 ## About My Mentor

 My mentor is Dr. Kyla McMullen, an associate professor and the director of the SoundPad Lab at the University of Florida.
-She's works on the applications of sound and specifically 3-D audio.
+She works in the Human Centered Computing department and is concentrating on applications of sound - specifically 3-D audio.
 She also does a lot of work on diversity and equity in higher education.

 ## About My Project